derossiwang/Mask_RCNN/README.md

 5. Restart the computer.
 Test that GPU Toolkit is ready for tensorflow.

-   1. Issue the command 'nvcc -V' to verify CUDA and cuDNN installation, you should see the version of your cuda tools.
+   1. Issue the command `nvcc -V` to verify CUDA and cuDNN installation, you should see the version of your cuda tools.
      ![Instance Segmentation Sample](assets/cuda_test.JPG)

    2. If you encountered any error, please reinstall again.
 Here are some useful Tutorials to help to install the Tensorflow, CUDA and cuDNN.